idjot99/isotherm-models/README.md

 %
 %%

-Version v01 - FSP is constant
+Version v01 - FSP is a constant

-Version v02 - FSP is linear function of absolute temperature
+Version v02 - FSP is a linear function of the absolute temperature